 Safety Awareness

-In addition, many solar installers have taken the OSHA Outreach Training Program for the Construction Industry to learn to work safely as a solar installer.
+In addition, many solar installers have taken the OSHA Outreach Training Program for the Construction Industry to learn how to work safely as a solar technician.

 Comfortable on Roofs